**This is an updated post**

 Acute care involves the full range of medical services.
 And as a worker in acute care you'll likely be at the forefront of care in order to help a patient recover.
 Acute care’s purpose is to improve a patient's health with rapid intervention and under time-sensitive conditions to prevent acute cases from becoming chronic ones.

-Who will you help within Acute Care?
+Who will you help within acute care?

 Why work in Acute Care?

-In Acute Care, you will often be the first person to notice if a patient begins to deteriorate.
+In acute care, you will often be the first person to notice if a patient begins to deteriorate.
 Subsequently, that also makes you the person who can react the fastest and save lives.
 That makes the field important not only to patients but to the healthcare system as a whole.
 Without good Acute Care, healthcare facilities would become overburdened.

-From a personal point of view, your role in Acute Care will make an immediate difference to the lives of patients.
+From a personal point of view, your role in acute care will make an immediate difference to the lives of patients.
 Often acute patients are scared, nervous and in pain – and good care at this stage will help alleviate these emotions and set their minds at ease.

-The varied nature of Acute Care will also appeal to people who want each day to be different.
+The varied nature of acute care will also appeal to people who want each day to be different.
 You will be working in a largely autonomous role where you’ll be helping different patients directly, performing diagnostics one day and doing something entirely different the next.
-The challenges, rewards, variety and personal nature of the work make Acute Care a compelling career path.
+The challenges, rewards, variety and personal nature of the work make acute care a compelling career path.

-If you’re interested in working in Acute Care, you can become a Nursing Assistant through Open Colleges.
-Our HLT33115 ?Certificate III in Health Services Assistance enables you to become a Nursing Assistant in an Acute Care facility.
-Learn more now.
+If you’re interested in working in acute care, you can become a Nursing Assistant through Open Colleges.
+Our HLT33115 Certificate III in Health Services Assistance will provide you with the skills and knowledge needed to find work in the healthcare industry.